-In machine learning and statistics, optimization plays a very important role because many problems require performing maximization or minimization of some objective function.
 One widely used objective function is the log-likelihood function.
-Since it is closely related to convex (or concave) functions [30], convexity (or concavity) also plays a central role in such problems.
-A successful example is the well-known expectation-maximization (EM) algorithm [11].
-Becker et al. [1] and Lange et al. [23] showed that the EM algorithm can be derived from either Jensen's inequality or the concavity property of the log function.
-Along this line, a family of EM-like algorithms without missing data [1] have been devised to handle cases involving no missing data.
-Lange et al. [23] unified this family of algorithms under the framework of the so-called optimization transfer algorithms, in which all algorithms rely on optimizing a function that serves as a surrogate for the original objective function.
-By invoking convexity arguments, a general principle providing guidelines on constructing these surrogate functions, as well as some specific examples, have been discussed [23].
+Since it is closely related to convex (or concave) functions (Rockafellar 1970), convexity (or concavity) also plays a central role in such problems.
+A successful example is the well-known expectationmaximization (EM) algorithm (Dempster et al. 1977).
+Becker et al. (1997) and Lange et al. (2000) showed that the EM algorithm can be derived from either Jensen's inequality or the concavity property of the log function.
+Along this line, a family of EM-like algorithms without missing data (Becker et al. 1997) have been devised to handle cases involving no missing data.
+Lange et al. (2000) unified this family of algorithms under the framework of the so-called optimization transfer algorithms, in which all algorithms rely on optimizing a function that serves as a surrogate for the original objective function.
+By invoking convexity arguments, a general principle providing guidelines on constructing these surrogate functions, as well as some specific examples, have been discussed (Lange et al. 2000).
 Depending on the context, this often relies on three important tools, namely, Jensen's inequality, first-order Taylor approximation, and the low quadratic bound principle.